 Note also that you need to load both the icc and the ifort compilers, despite what 'module spider' says.

-To use Molpro the submit file should (apart from the usual pieces and the loading of the module):
+For Molpro to use the number of tasks allocated to the job, we recommend using the -n parameter on your molpro command line.
+To use Molpro the submit file should (apart from the usual pieces and the loading of the module) contain something like this: